 The City continues its support of the local nonprofit organizations that are members of the Chautauqua County Homeless Coalition.
 The Coalition is "a comprehensive network of diverse organizations that addresses the needs of, and provides intervention and prevention services for, the homeless and those at risk of homelessness."
-The Homeless Coalition members that address the City of Dunkirk's population are: Chautauqua Opportunities, Inc., Chautauqua Home Rehabilitation Improvement Corp., and
+The Homeless Coalition members that address the City of Dunkirk's population are: Chautauqua Opportunities, Inc., Chautauqua Home Rehabilitation Improvement Corp., Chautauqua County Department of Health & Human Services, and the Dunkirk Housing Authority.